Angella Dravid: Biography

 Dravid was born c.
-1985/1986 in New Zealand to a Samoan Christian mother and Indian Hindu father.
-She stated that being from a mixed race, there were many arguments at the family dinner table, like whether to eat meat.
-She emigrated with her family when they settled into rural South Australia.
+1985/1986 in Oman to a Samoan Christian mother and Indian Hindu father.
+She stated that being of mixed race, there were many arguments at the family dinner table, like whether to eat meat.
+She emigrated with her family when they settled into the rural town of Naracoorte, South Australia.

 Dravid played the violin in high school and met a classical musician in a music chat room.
 He told her that he had been in the studio where The Spice Girls recorded.
 She moved to the UK to start a relationship with the man, who was older than her.
 They married the following year.
 Their relationship became abusive; aged 19, Dravid was arrested and convicted of assaulting her husband with a picture frame.
 There was nobody Dravid knew who could bail her out in the UK; she spent two months in prison and three years in a bail hostel, whilst pursuing work at the Royal Ascot racecourse before being deported back to New Zealand and divorcing her husband.
 Dravid referred to this time as a positive experience compared to the domestic violence in her marriage.

-After her deportation Dravid had no intention of pursuing a career in entertainment and worked odd jobs including as a receptionist at a brothel.
-She initially attended an open mic night to get over her anxiety at working customer service facing jobs and her fear of public speaking and continued to pursue stand-up comedy after her sets were successful.
+After her deportation, Dravid had no intention of pursuing a career in entertainment, and worked odd jobs including as a receptionist at a brothel.
+She initially attended an open mic night to get over her anxiety at working customer service facing jobs and her fear of public speaking, and continued to pursue stand-up comedy after her sets were successful.